talk2viren/umermansoor.github.io/_posts/2017-08-06-basics-of-java-garbage-collection.md

  concurrent mark-sweep (<u>old</u>) generation total 6848K, used <b>76K</b>
 </pre>

 **Not what we predicted**.
 We can see that this time, the **old generation received objects right after the first minor** garbage collection.
 We know that these objects are short-lived and tenuring threshold is set to 15 and this is the first collection.
 What happened is the following: the application created a large number of objects which filled up Eden space.
 Minor garbage collection ran and tried to collect garbage.
 However, most of these short-lived objects were **active** during the GC, i.e. were being referenced from a live thread and being processed.
 The young generation garbage collector had **no choice but to push these objects to the old generation**.
 This is bad because the objects that got pushed to the old generation were **prematurely aged** and can only be cleaned up by old generation's major garbage collection which usually takes more time.
+With a particular GC algorithm that we'll cover later, *CMS*, major GC is triggered when the old generation memory is 70% full.
+This default value can be changed with the `-XX:CMSInitiatingOccupancyFraction=70` argument.

 How to fix this?
 There are several ways.
 One theoretical way is to estimate the number of active short-lived objects and size the young generation appropriately.
 Let us make the following changes:

-- Young Generation by default is 1/3 of the old generation size.
+- Young Generation by default is 1/3 of the total heap.
 Let's change this using the -`XX:NewRatio=1` which gives young generation more memory (~3.4 MB compared to the 3.0 MB the last time.)
 - Also increase the survivor space ratio using the `-XX:SurvivorRatio=1` argument. (~1.6MB each compared to 0.3 MB the last time.)

 The problem was fixed.
 After 8 minor garbage collections, the old generation space was still empty.